1915 – 2022

 Herrera and Loewenthal lived in Paris from 1948 to 1953.
 She became associated with an international group of artists, the Salon des Realites Nouvelles, and exhibited with them.
 It was in Paris that she developed her geometric, hard-edged style of abstraction.

 Returning to New York in 1954 at the height of male-dominated Abstract Expressionism, she was thrust into obscurity because of her hard-edge style, which used a palette of only two or three colors.
 This technique was just the opposite of what the Ab-Ex artists were doing.
 Her own style was that of a pared-down, hard-edge abstractionism, which anticipated Minimalism.
 As both a woman and a Cuban immigrant, she faced discrimination in the art world.
 Yet she continued to work for the next six decades, but her paintings remained mostly unseen and therefore unsold.

-Herrera continues to work almost every day.
-Her work demonstrates a disciplined but highly sophisticated exploration of color and form.
+Herrera continued to work almost every day.
+Her work demonstrated a disciplined but highly sophisticated exploration of color and form.
 She once said, “I believe that I will always be in awe of the straight line, it’s beauty is what keeps me painting.”

-In lower Manhattan’s City Hall Park there is a new installation of her work.
+In lower Manhattan’s City Hall Park there is an installation of her work.
 This consists of five large painted aluminum sculptures: “Carmen Herrera: Estructuras Monumentales.”
 These sculptures take the geometric shapes she has painted on canvas and changed them into three dimensional sculptures.

-She is now represented in the permanent collections of the Tate Modern, the Hirshhorn Museum and Sculpture Garden, Boston Museum of Fine Arts, New York’s Museum of Modern Art, and the Walker Art Center in Minneapolis.
+Her work are in the permanent collections of the Tate Modern, the Hirshhorn Museum and Sculpture Garden, Boston Museum of Fine Arts, New York’s Museum of Modern Art, and the Walker Art Center in Minneapolis, among others.